Rite Aid Corporation (RAD) Stock: Navigating the Market Volatility

 Deutsche Bank gave a rating of “Hold” to RAD, setting the target price at $27 in the report published on March 25th of the previous year.

-Volatility was left at 5.39%, however, over the last 30 days, the volatility rate increased by 5.85%, as shares sank -6.28% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -12.25% lower at present.
+Volatility was left at 5.12%, however, over the last 30 days, the volatility rate increased by 6.70%, as shares sank -3.60% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +1.46% upper at present.

 Stock Fundamentals for RAD